IBM/edge-ai-apis/API ReadMes/README_ModelMgmt.md

 #### Arguments:
 ```
 dataset: Pickled file of numpy array dataset used during model training.
-model: Saved model that will be used to fingerprint.
+model: aved keras model that will be used to fingerprint.
+Pytorch model will be supported in future releases.
-model_type: Type of model to fingerprint - 'Keras or Pytorch'.
-model_def: Model definition of Pytorch module if model_type is 'pytorch'
 partial_activations: percentage of partial activations to retain when fingerprinting

 ```